synesthesiam/rhasspy/docs/reference.md

     * Rhasspy publishes a transcription to this topic each time a voice command is recognized.
 * `hermes/hotword/<WAKEWORD_ID>/detected`
     * Rhasspy wakes up when a message is received on this topic.
+* `hermes/hotword/toggleOn`
+    * Rhasspy activates the wake word detection
+    * The payload is a JSON object with a `siteId` key that holds Rhasspy's site ID.
+* `hermes/hotword/toggleOff`
+    * Rhasspy deactivates the wake word detection
+    * The payload is a JSON object with a `siteId` key that holds Rhasspy's site ID.

 ## Command Line